cuiyongbo/hello-world/my_wiki/languages/english_notes_8.rst

 | dilatory [拖延]
 | Definition: not acting quickly enough; causing delay.
 | Usage: they resorted to dilatory procedural tactics, forcing a postponement of peace talks.
+|
+| more bang for the buck [物超所值]
+| Definition: Having greater value for the amount of money one is spending.
+| Usage: It’s not one of the most popular brands, but this :abbr:`HD (high-definition)` TV will give you away more bang for your buck.
+| Usage: While desktop computers still give you more bang for your buck, today's notebooks are capable of more than just basic office work.
+|
+| DINK = Double Income and No Kid [丁克人群]
+|
+| throttle
+| Definition: a device controlling the flow of fuel or power to an engine.
+| Usage: the engines were at full throttle.
+| Definition: attack or kill (someone) by choking or strangling them.
+| Usage: she was sorely tempted to throttle him.
+|

+the Core i9 laptop is now much faster than it was before and, crucially, faster than its Core i7 predecessor MacBook Pros, as per MacRumors.
+It also remains quiet, which is a major selling point [卖点] of the MacBook Pro — though the thicker, louder Core i9 laptops from other manufacturers do offer much greater performance.